Italian Culinary Experience: California

 Amore.
 That's what the Italian Culinary Experience is all about—a deep, abiding love for the vibrant traditions of Italy’s treasured cuisine.
 Designed by world-renowned Tuscan chef Cesare Casella, this program divides your time between two culinary capitals, the San Francisco Bay area and the famed Emilia-Romagna region, to provide one of the most comprehensive training experiences ever created for the aspiring Italian cook.
 Immersive and intensive, this seven-month experience will forever change the way you think about food, and about life.
 Check out our video at the bottom of this page to get a glimpse of what this program has to offer.

-*Under federal law, this program is open to enrollment by M-1 nonimmigrant students.
+*This program is open to enrollment by M-1 nonimmigrant students.

 ITALIAN CULINARY EXPERIENCE PROGRAM AT A GLANCE (HOVER OVER TIMELINE):